 To find out more on the different types of bleeding, treatment and management.
 Go to Better Health Channel

-Severe bleeding, which doesn’t stop after 10 minutes of continuous pressure, requires medical attention.
+Severe bleeding, which doesn’t stop after 10 minutes of continuous pressure, requires urgent medical attention.

 - Call triple zero (000) First aid for external bleeding is critical to limit blood loss.